SpongeBob341/Banking-System-Web-App/README.md

 # Secure Banking Web Application

-This project is a full-stack, service-oriented web application that simulates a secure banking system. [cite_start]Developed using **ASP.NET (Framework)**, the application is built on a robust **4-tier architecture** [cite: 52] with distinct layers for presentation, local components, remote services, and data management.
+This project is a full-stack, service-oriented web application that simulates a secure banking system.
+Developed using **ASP.NET (Framework)**, the application is built on a robust **4-tier architecture** with distinct layers for presentation, local components, remote services, and data management.

 The application includes a secure login and registration system, member and staff dashboards, and a suite of core banking functionalities.